DIFI-Consortium/DIFI-Certification/DIFI_101_Tutorial.md

 Run Wireshark, and verify the plugin is loaded under Help->About Wireshark->Plugins.

-To capture the packet we generate with our code, enter "port 1234" which is the port our code was set to use, and then select the interface "Adapter for loopback", as shown below:
+To capture the packet we generate with our code, enter "port 1234" into the filter text box, which is the port our code was set to use, and then select the interface "Adapter for loopback", as shown below:

 ![](images/wireshark_capture.png)

-Hit the Start button, which is the shark fin on the top-left, then trigger a packet.
+Hit the Start button, which is the shark fin on the top-left, then trigger a packet by running the code from the previous section.
 You should see a packet pop up in Wireshark as a new line, click on it to see the details.
 We can see the 1's and 0's, as well as the other fields included in the packet.
 For more details on how the dissector works, you can reference the README and .lua file in the wireshark-dissector directory.

 ![](images/example_wireshark.png)

 ## Parsing DIFI Packets in Python

+Instead of using Wireshark to parse the packet, we will do it ourselves in Python.
 The following script receives UDP packets on a specified port, and then parses packets that are found to have the DIFI data packet type (it doesn't support parsing context or version packets, see the DIFI_Validator code if that is your goal).
 This is meant to provide an example of how to receive packets in Python, parse the bytes, and pull out the DIFI fields.

 To exit the application you may have to hit control-C, and then send another packet, for it to fully exit.

 ``` python
 from datetime import timezone, datetime